 So, you may not live on a homestead, but you’re pretty proud of the patio garden you’ve curated.
-Living in an urban setting and creating a thriving container garden isn’t exactly the easiest, but you’ve done it.
+Living in an urban setting and creating a thriving container garden in the city isn’t exactly the easiest, but you’ve done it.
 And now that the weather’s getting cold, you’re worried that your balcony garden will wilt with the seasons.

 Overwintering Your Garden in the City